Chronic Obstructive Pulmonary Disease (COPD)

 When someone first gets the disease, there may be few symptoms.
 Because COPD is a progressive disease, meaning it gets worse over time, symptoms typically worsen the longer someone has the disease.

-- A cough that produces a lot of mucus
+- Cough with a lot of mucus

 - Difficulty breathing or shortness of breath during physical activity